makerzenen/bonsai-backend-api/README.md

   - There are only `1000` movie tickets in this test feed.
   - Somehow find more tickets (TBD - is this important?
 1000 is fine).
 - [ ] Clean and store additional data about the imported movie tickets from this API: http://www.omdbapi.com/
-  - Obtain API key.
+  - [x] Obtain API key.
-  - Find out request rate limitations.
+  - [x] Find out request rate limitations: 1000 per day.
   - Build HTTP requests.
   - Merge data into entity.
   - Store in MongoDB.